Praise for "North Atlantic Light" and Tosca Opdam

 On haute couture designer Paul Schulten

-The painting also inspired the gown that Tosca wore at Carnegie Hall, by Dutch haute couture designer Paul Schulten.
-‘Violinist and attire are one in waves and movement,’ he writes, ‘this unity being accomplished by satin de chaise as well as by the blues that reflect the painting.’
+The painting also served as inspiration for the gown that Tosca wore at Carnegie Hall, as well as the gown she wore at the Concertgebouw for the rendition of the violin concerto-version.
+Both are designed by Dutch haute couture designer Paul Schulten.
+His vision for these gowns are carefully linked to the painting, as well as the different hall that the works were performed at: ‘Violinist and attire are one in waves and movement,’ he writes, ‘this unity being accomplished by satin de chaise as well as by the blues that reflect the painting.’